pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/28_Marketing_Settings/05_Analytics.md

 ### Adding code to a block

-The central part of the Google tracking is the `Pimcore\Analytics\Google\Tracker` class which is defined as service and which provides a `addCodePart()` method which allows you to add custom code snippets to a specific block:
+The central part of the Google tracking is the `Pimcore\Bundle\GoogleMarketingBundle\Tracker\Tracker` class which is defined as service and which provides a `addCodePart()` method which allows you to add custom code snippets to a specific block:

 ```php